PhantomPilots/AutoFarming/README.md

 ## Troubleshooting

-If the script doesn't work as expected (e.g., not clicking anywhere), make sure the game window is resized the the custom size created at the beginning.
+If the script doesn't work as expected (e.g., not clicking anywhere), make sure the game window is resized with the custom size created at the beginning.

 ## Future features